H’art Accessible Arts Program (HAAP!)

-H’art Centre is pleased to announce Young at H’art, a high-quality inclusive arts outreach initiative, will now be called the H’art Accessible Arts Program (HAAP!).The name change follows successful inaugural and outreach phases.
+Note: H’art Centre is pleased to announce Young at H’art is now called the H’art Accessible Arts Program (HAAP!).The name change follows successful inaugural and outreach phases.

-In December 2015, H’art Centre began to imagine what we could do to help seniors with disabilities in Kingston.
-By April 2016, community supporters had rallied around the idea (then known as Young at H’art) and donated to support the development of a new option.
-From September to December 2016, we offered our inaugural session and delivered more than 50 classes in four different disciplines to seniors with disabilities in THE BOX at H’art Centre.
-The Ontario Trillium Foundation then pitched in and enabled H’art to extend the program by offering outreach classes at three long-term care homes to address barriers related to transportation.
+In December 2015, H’art Centre began to imagine what it could do to help seniors with disabilities in Kingston.
+By August 2016, more than 40 community supporters had rallied around the idea (then known as Young at H’art) and donated to support the development of a new option in Kingston.
+From September to December 2016, H’art Centre offered an inaugural session and delivered more than 50 classes in four different disciplines to seniors with disabilities in THE BOX at H’art Centre.
+The Ontario Trillium Foundation then pitched in and enabled H’art to extend the program by offering outreach classes at three long-term care homes.

-H’art Centre would like to acknowledge the support of the following groups who helped launch the Young at H’art Initiative: Ontario Seniors’ Secretariat, Anna & Edward C. Churchill Foundation, Harry Foster Foundation, Cataraqui Rotary Club, Kingston Rotary Club, and Empire Life.
+H’art Centre would like to acknowledge the early support of the following groups who helped launch the Young at H’art Initiative: Ontario Seniors’ Secretariat, Anna & Edward C. Churchill Foundation, Harry Foster Foundation, Cataraqui Rotary Club, Kingston Rotary Club, and Empire Life.
 H’art also recognizes the support of: Connie Armstrong, Jim Brown & Joan Lee, Nancy & Bill Gray, Kim Donovan, Alicia & Barry Gordon, Virginia and John Gordon, Peter Kostogiannis, Julie Ann and Michael May, Pam McMillan & Norman Dupuis, Lillian Porter, Dr. Leslie Shanks, Dr. Jonathan Standley, Kathi Toth Switzer, Ed Vreeke, and Tom Wightman.